Ben Cardin: Maryland House of Delegates

 While still in law school, Cardin was elected to the Maryland House of Delegates in November 1966.
 He held the seat once held by his uncle, Maurice Cardin, who had decided to not run for re-election so that his nephew could instead pursue the seat.
 He was chairman of the Ways & Means Committee from 1974 to 1979, then served as the 103rd Speaker of the House until he left office.
 At age 35, he was the youngest Speaker in Maryland history at the time.
 As Speaker, he was involved with reform efforts involving Maryland's property tax system, school financing formula, and ethical standards for elected officials.

 U.S. House of Representatives

 In 1986, with Congresswoman Barbara Mikulski mounting what would be a successful bid for the U.S. Senate seat vacated by retiring Senator Charles Mathias, Cardin ran for Mikulski's seat in the 3rd congressional district, which covered a large slice of inner Baltimore, as well as several close-in suburbs.
 Cardin won the Democratic nomination with 82 percent of the vote—the real contest in this heavily Democratic district.
 He won the general election with 79 percent of the vote against a perennial candidate, Republican Ross Z. Pierpont.
-He would be reelected nine times, dropping below 65 percent of the vote.
+He would be reelected nine times, never dropping below 65 percent of the vote.

 Cardin served as one of the House impeachment managers that successfully prosecuted the case in the 1989 impeachment trial of Judge Walter Nixon.